 Ultrasound examinations are painless and easily tolerated by most patients.

-At times the sonographer may have to press more firmly to get closer to the embryo or fetus to visualize the structure better.
+However, at times during an obstetrical ultrasound, the sonographer may have to press more firmly to get closer to the embryo or fetus to better visualize the structures.
 Any discomfort is usually minimal and temporary.

 If a Doppler ultrasound study is performed, you may actually hear pulse-like sounds that change in pitch as the blood flow is monitored and measured.